 "Then what should I go back for?"
 Link asked, a tone of frustration rising in his voice.
 "Why do I have to watch my accomplishments be erased?
 I don't want to forget all the things I experienced and the people I met.
 If Ganon is sealed away both here and then, can't I stay to see everything I fought for?"

 Zelda shook her head heavily, golden earrings swaying against her cheeks.
 "Link, your efforts were not in vain.
 The Sages would not have been able to neutralize Ganondorf's power without your help.
-But, you must realize...
-You are not the only one who had unaccounted years stolen from him.
+But, you must realize... you are not the only one who had unaccounted years stolen from him.
 Hundreds, perhaps thousands of people were lost in the bloodshed of the war.
 They should not owe their lives to a single mistake."

-Those words seemed to shake him, a previously unseen arrow finding its way past his defenses.
+Those words seemed to shake him, an unseen arrow finding its way past his defenses.
 The Hero was summoned to defend the land and its people, but he could not protect the victims lost while Time kept him to prepare for his destiny.
 And for what, all this time, had he been fighting?
 "I understand," Link said softly, lowering his gaze in quiet surrender.

 So was it decided.
 Zelda closed her eyes, at once thankful and mournful, hateful and joyful that she had managed to convince him.
 "Give the Ocarina to me, Link," she murmured, each word painful over her tongue.
 "As a Sage, I can return you to your original time with it."